IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 NEW-CONSTITUTION-02(x) If specified, the new guardrails script must be consistent with this Constitution

-### 7.GUARDRAILS AND GUIDELINES ON NO CONFIDENCE ACTIONS
+### 7. GUARDRAILS AND GUIDELINES ON NO CONFIDENCE ACTIONS

 **No confidence** actions signal a state of no confidence in the governance system.
 No guardrails are imposed on **No Confidence** actions.